arrow-kt/arrow-website/content/docs/incubation/analysis/control.md

 ### Scope functions

-There's a handful of higher-order functions which play a significant role in Kotlin programs, the so-called [scope functions](https://kotlinlang.org/docs/scope-functions.html) `let`, `run`, `with`, `apply`, and `also`.
-Given its importance, Arrow Analysis ships with special support for them: when used with a lambda as second argument, the tool can "look inside" the body during the checks.
+There are a handful of higher-order functions which play a significant role in Kotlin programs, the so-called [scope functions](https://kotlinlang.org/docs/scope-functions.html) `let`, `run`, `with`, `apply`, and `also`.
+Given their importance, Arrow Analysis ships with special support for them: when used with a lambda as second argument, the tool can "look inside" the body during the checks.

 This means you can choose whatever code style suits you best.
 Arrow Analysis can handle local variables,